Celtics vs. Mavericks prediction, odds, time: 2026 NBA picks for Tuesday, Feb. 3

-Celtics vs. Mavericks odds, prediction, time: 2026 NBA picks for Tuesday, February 3 from proven model
+Celtics vs. Mavericks odds, prediction, start time: 2026 NBA picks for Tuesday, February 3 from proven model

 SportsLine's model reveals its Boston Celtics vs. Dallas Mavericks NBA picks today

 Two teams going in opposite directions will meet as part of Tuesday's NBA schedule as the Boston Celtics visit the Dallas Mavericks.
 The Celtics (31-18) have won three of their last four, including a Sunday victory over Milwaukee, 107-79.
 Meanwhile, the Mavs (19-30) have lost four straight, most recently a 111-107 defeat to Houston on Saturday.
-Anthony Davis (finger) and PJ Washington (concussion) are among those out for the Mavericks.
+Anthony Davis (finger) and PJ Washington (concussion) are among those out for the Mavericks, while Anfernee Simons was traded earlier in the day from Boston to Chicago.

 Tipoff is at 8 p.m.
 ET from American Airlines Center in Dallas.
 The teams split their two matchups last season as they'll meet for the first time this year.
-The latest Mavericks vs. Celtics odds list Boston as the 6.5-point favorite, with the over/under at 222.5.
+The latest Mavericks vs. Celtics odds list Boston as the 7.5-point favorite, with the over/under at 222.5.
+Boston is at -267 on the money line.
 Before making any Celtics vs. Mavericks picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: